musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

 ## 🧭 Talent Acquisition Compass

+#### Summary

+The Talent Acquisition Compass reframes recruitment as a trust‑building journey rather than a transactional process.
+It integrates psychological theory, ethical design, and practical documentation to help organisations align hiring practices with fairness, transparency, and long‑term success.
+Presented as a mock dashboard, the Compass highlights checkpoints where candidate experience can be strengthened, supported by illustrative vignettes and grounded in both academic research and industry practice.
+It is both a practical tool for today and a vision for sustainable, human‑centred recruitment.

+---

 ### 🌱 Introduction

 Talent acquisition in technology is often presented as a numbers game.
 Pipelines, funnels, and metrics dominate the conversation.
 Yet hiring is not only about filling vacancies.
 It is about building trust, aligning values, and creating conditions where both candidates and organisations can thrive.

 The Ethical Compass Dashboard reframes recruitment as a trust building journey.
 It draws on psychology to highlight how fairness, transparency, and alignment influence long term outcomes.
 When candidates are matched to roles that fit their skills, motivations, and values, organisations reduce turnover, avoid burnout, and strengthen commitment.
+Industry surveys confirm that resourcing strategies must now balance efficiency with fairness and inclusivity (CIPD, 2021).

 This project demonstrates how psychological principles such as person–environment fit (Holland, 1997), equity theory (Adams, 1965), organisational commitment (Meyer and Allen, 1991), fairness in selection systems (Gilliland, 1993), and caution around new talent signals (Chamorro‑Premuzic et al., 2016) can be applied to hiring practices.
-It is not a rigid metric.
+It also acknowledges contemporary challenges, including the risks of algorithmic bias in recruitment (Bogen & Rieke, 2018) and the persistent reliance on intuition over evidence in selection decisions (Highhouse, 2008).
+The Compass is not a rigid metric.
 It is a directional tool that helps organisations navigate toward ethical and sustainable outcomes.

 ---

 ### 📈 Ethical Compass Dashboard

 The Compass is presented here as a mock dashboard to illustrate how ethical checkpoints can be documented and applied.